google-deepmind/deepmind-research/alphafold_casp13/README.md

 *   **distogram/**: Contains 4 subfolders, one for each replica.
-Each of these contain the predicted ASA, secondary structure and a pickle file with the distogram for each crop.
+Each of these contain the predicted ASA, secondary structure and a pickle file with the distogram for each crop (see below for more details).
 It also contains an `ensemble` directory with the ensembled distograms.
 *   **background_distogram/**: Contains 4 subfolders, one for each replica.
 Each of these contain a pickle file with the background distogram for each crop.
     It also contains an `ensemble` directory with the ensembled background